-Review: ‘Meet the Patels’ examines love, Indian-American style
+Review: ‘Meet the Patels’ love, Indian-American style

 Beneath its warm coating of humor and familial love, there’s some serious business going on in the documentary “Meet the Patels.”